rickihastings/shopping-cart/README.md

 ## Installation

 1. Install Go first.
-I like to use the official instructions, there is installation packages for OS X and Windows. https://golang.org/doc/install
+I like to use the official instructions, there is installation packages for OS X and Windows. https://golang.org/doc/install.
+You'll need to open a new terminal once installed.
 2. Once installed, test go is working. `go version`.
 You should see something like: `go version go1.13 darwin/amd64`
 3. Install this package.
-Go has a clever package manager, no need to git clone packages, we can download it using the go tools. `go get rickihastings/shopping-cart`
+Go has a clever package manager, no need to git clone packages, we can download it using the go tools. `go get github.com/rickihastings/shopping-cart`
+4. Change directory to the package `cd $GOPATH/src/github.com/rickihastings/shopping-cart`

 ## Running